Solar Guide

 San Jose Area Utility Providers

-San Jose residents receive electricity from Pacific Gas & Electric (PG&E), which charged 34.0¢ per kWh in 2023—significantly higher than most Americans pay for power.
+San Jose residents receive electricity primarily from Pacific Gas & Electric (PG&E), which charged 34.0¢ per kWh in 2023—significantly above national and state averages.

-PG&E’s rates exceed both the national average of 16.0¢ and California’s state average of 29.50¢ due to infrastructure costs, wildfire prevention investments, and regulatory requirements.
+PG&E’s rates exceed the 2023 national average of 16.0¢ and California’s 29.50¢ due to infrastructure investments, wildfire safety measures, and regulatory costs in the region.

 San Jose Utilities Electricity Rates